ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Test pivoting anchored islands (the anchor location detection might be thrown off…)
 - [x] Test new death boundaries
 - [x] Mark gameplay view frame in StaticView
 - [ ] What should I do with the opened menu space?
-POSSIBILITIES: Show level # and name
+POSSIBILITIES: Show level # and name (make the text fill space?)
 - [x] Fix sliding island positions (not centered around centerX and centerY?)
 - [x] Add level parameter which isolates deviceMotion.gravity general use and application to player’s gravity
 - [x] Use new parameter for level 19